 Some of us will leave our full time jobs and, if we are lucky, have three (or even four) decades in good health.
 It can be challenging to figure out how to spend your time once you are done with full-time work.
 Of course, there is no one-size-fits-all retirement plan and many of us will continue to work in some capacity.
-I’m one of those people who obsessively researches everything, so when I became interested in coaching people as they move into retirement, I spent considerable time reading the research.
+I’m one of those people who tenaciously researches everything, so when I became interested in coaching people as they move into retirement, I spent considerable time reading the research.
 I’ve distilled it down to a few key recommendations to get you thinking about how to plan the next chapter in your life.

 Don’t Isolate Yourself

 There is clear research that people who engage in meaningful activities and forge strong connections with other people live happier, healthier and longer lives.
 This may sound obvious, but I was shocked at the risks associated with not doing these things.
 Many studies have now shown that socially isolated people face serious health risks–in fact, experts have learned that isolation can literally kill you.